Nevil Shute: Early life

-Shute was born in Somerset Road, Ealing (which was then in Middlesex), in the house described in his novel Trustee from the Toolroom.
+Shute was born at 16, Somerset Road, Ealing (which was then in Middlesex), in the tall and thin house described in his novel Trustee from the Toolroom.
 He was educated at the Dragon School, Shrewsbury School and Balliol College, Oxford; he graduated from Oxford in 1922 with a third-class degree in engineering science.

-Shute was the son of Arthur Hamilton Norway, who became head of the Post Office in Ireland before the First World War and was based at the General Post Office, Dublin in 1916 at the time of the Easter Rising, and his wife Mary Louisa Gadsden.
+Shute was the son of Arthur Hamilton Norway and his wife Mary Louisa Gadsden.
+Shute's father became head of the Post Office in Ireland before the First World War and was based at the General Post Office, Dublin in 1916 at the time of the Easter Rising.
 Shute himself was later commended for his role as a stretcher-bearer during the rising.
 His grandmother Georgina Norway was a novelist.

 Shute attended the Royal Military Academy, Woolwich, and trained as a gunner.
 He was unable to take up a commission in the Royal Flying Corps in the First World War, which he believed was because of his stammer.
 He served as a soldier in the Suffolk Regiment, enlisting in the ranks in August 1918.
 He guarded the Isle of Grain in the Thames Estuary, and served in military funeral parties in Kent during the 1918 flu pandemic.